By Benjamin Ogara

 Juris Doctor Candidate 2022

 The name of a business, product, or service is one of the most important aspects of a company.
+It will be the front of your company, your website will be built around it with a web design Richmond company, for example, helping you create this starting point for all businesses and customers to see.
 This naming process can bring up legal concerns with respect to trademark law, as well as business concerns when it comes to marketing.
 This is in part because there are four main categories of names, each with their own legal considerations.
 The more generic, or basic a name is, the easier it is to convey what is being sold to customers, but the drawback is that trademark protection may not be available, or harder to acquire.
 Conversely, the more obscure a name is, the more difficult it will be to market, though trademark protection will likely be a lot higher and easier to obtain.
 In the middle of these legal and marketing concerns is a type of mark called a suggestive mark.
 While also one of four main categories of name types, there can be a fine line between suggestive marks and names that are merely descriptive.
 It is important to have a general understanding of all four of these categories and particularly the differences between a suggestive and descriptive mark.
 Additionally, once a name has been created it would be wise for a business to work with an attorney to conduct a proper trademark search prior to using the name or filing a trademark application.
 Artists and organizations in Eastern Missouri and Southwest Illinois, can get legal assistance through VLAA.

 A generic name is the actual word or phrase that describes what the product or service is.
 Some examples of generic names include (1) the word “pen” as a name to indicate you are selling pens, (2) “tire shop” when you sell and provide services regarding tires, or (3) potato chips, when the snack you are selling is just that, potato chips.
 A mark can become generic over time, such as aspirin, yo-yo, and cellophane, but that is not an issue for whether it is generic at the initial naming stage.
 A generic mark can never receive trademark protection, so it would not be wise to use a generic name to identify and distinguish a business or product from those of others in real life.
 However, while the conversation regarding generic names usually ends there, a generic term might be useful for an individual creating a movie, TV show, fictional story, or video of any kind.
 The purpose of a product in a fictional story is simply to complete the overall setting and picture, so using generic terms like soda and milk may be all that is necessary in that case.